nextgis-borsch/borsch/README.md

 Finally, there are sets of FindExtxxx.cmake files for external repositories details and additional logic.

+Two additional files are mandatory for Borsch v2 functionality: **JSONParser.cmake** and **util.cmake**:

+JSONParser.cmake - functions needed for parse github REST API request results.

+util.cmake - function need for form binary artifacts names and for use in  toolchains.

 # Use cases

 To use this scripts need to add cmake folder to the sources.